Thriving metropolis or ghost town? Crisis transforms Tokyo

 As Japanese authorities struggled to avert disaster at an earthquake-battered nuclear complex 240 km (150 miles) to the north, parts of Tokyo resembled a ghost town.

-But that does little to allay public anxiety about an ailing 40-year-old nuclear complex with three reactors in partial meltdown and a fourth with spent atomic fuel exposed to the atmosphere after last Friday's earthquake and tsunami.
+But that does little to allay public anxiety about an ailing 40-year-old nuclear complex with three reactors in partial meltdown and a fourth with spent atomic fuel exposed to the atmosphere after last week's earthquake and tsunami.

 "Radiation moves faster than we do," said Steven Swanson, a 43-year-old American who moved to Tokyo in December with his Japanese wife to help with her family business.

 He is staying indoors but is tempted to leave.
 "It's scary.
 It's a triple threat with the earthquake, tsunami and the nuclear radiation leaks.
 It makes you wonder what's next."

 A number of major events have been canceled, including the World Figure Skating Championships, Japan Fashion Week and the Tokyo International Anime Fair whose organizers cited "extreme circumstances" based on uncertainties about power supply and accessibility.

 Foreign bankers, flush with money, are fleeing fast, scrambling for commercial and charter flights to other major cities in the region.
 BNP Paribas, Standard Chartered and Morgan Stanley were among banks whose staff have left since Friday's earthquake and tsunami, according to industry sources.

 Thousands of people desperate to escape the crisis have inundated private jet companies with requests for evacuation flights, sending prices surging.